 Has been supervised for at least 1.5 hours per month, and continues to have an ongoing contract for supervision in place for at least 1.5 hours per month (This can be a mix of one to one, group and peer supervision.
 Peer supervision alone is not acceptable towards supervision hours).

-- their client work,
+- their knowledge and understanding of client work

-- their self-awareness relevant to counselling practice
+- their ethical and self-awareness relevant to counselling practice

 a satisfactory report from a clinical supervisor

-a satisfactory reference from a suitable referee.
+a satisfactory reference from a suitable professional referee.

 evidence of appropriate insurance throughout practice.